 Should they be focusing on anything else than what they want to be focused on?

-When we force someone to conform in a way that we want them to conform, we assault the part of their soul that came here to express what it is.
+When we force someone to conform in a way that we want them to, we assault the part of their soul that came here to express what it is.

-When the reality is, it's us that there's something wrong with.
+When the reality is that it's us that there's something wrong with.
 Conformity is confining.

-I was further perturbed because she posted a picture of this sweet boy and he was absolutely beaming.
+I was further perturbed because she posted a picture of this sweet boy and he was absolutely beaming light.
 (That's not him ^)

-He seemed absolutely happy and the thought of him having to modify who he is to make friends and be a good student makes me sad.
+He seemed absolutely happy and the thought of him having to modify who he is to fit in and make friends with "normal" kids (programmed robots) and be a "good" student makes me sad.

 Additionally, these kids are super sensitive.
 Being Empathic makes it hard to be around others.
 And who wants to be around others who think you're boring anyway.

 Just let him be.
 He will find people with common ground along his way.
-Try and find an alternative school that would be a better fit for him.
+Look for alternative schooling that would probably be a better fit for him.